BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_4_Sending_Coins_with_a_Raw_Transaction.md

 ## Create a Change Address

 Our sample raw transaction in section 4.2 was very simplistic: we sent the entirety of a UTXO to a new address.
 More frequently, you'll want to send someone an amount of money that doesn't match a UTXO.
-But you'll recall that the excess money from a UTXO that's not sent to your recipient just becomes a transaction fee.
+But, you'll recall that the excess money from a UTXO that's not sent to your recipient just becomes a transaction fee.
 So, how do you send someone just part of a UTXO, while keeping the rest for yourself?

-The solution is actually to _send_ the rest of the funds to a second address, a change address that you've created in your wallet specifically to receive them:
+The solution is to _send_ the rest of the funds to a second address, a change address that you've created in your wallet specifically to receive them:
 ```
 $ changeaddress=$(bitcoin-cli getrawchangeaddress)
 $ echo $changeaddress